tradinghours/docs.tradinghours.com/src/3.x/introduction.md

 We cover over 900 unique exchanges and trading venues around the globe, including derivative markets, equities, bonds, options, futures, and currency markets.
 TradingHours.com is the only source for standardized financial calendar reference data that includes trading schedules for derivative markets.
 [View All Coverage](https://www.tradinghours.com/data/coverage)

+**If we are missing a market you need we'll add it at no additional cost.**

 Data includes:
 - Trading holidays
 - Non-settlement dates